IntersectMBO/cardano-node/doc/shelley-genesis.md

-  key-gen-utxo             Create a Shelley genesis UTxO key pair key-hash                 Print the identifier (hash) of a public key get-ver-key              Derive the verification key from a signing key initial-txin             Get the TxIn for an initial UTxO based on the
+  key-gen-utxo             Create a Shelley genesis UTxO key pair key-hash                 Print the identifier (hash) of a public key get-ver-key              Derive the verification key from a signing key initial-addr             Get the address for an initial UTxO based on the
+                           verification key
+  initial-txin             Get the TxIn for an initial UTxO based on the
                            verification key
   create                   Create a Shelley genesis file from a genesis template